 Grace Period – A 6-month period that occurs once you graduate, leave school, or drop below half-time enrollment.
+Please note that beginning on April 1st, 2023, Harvard Graduate Loans will receive a 9 – month grace period (loans borrowed prior to that date will receive 6 months).
 Payments are not required during the grace period, which gives you time to get financially settled and prepared for repayment.

 Amortization – This is the process of spreading out a loan into a series of fixed payments until the loan is paid off at the end of the payment schedule.

 Master Promissory Note – This documents the legally binding promise that you make to pay back your education loan under certain terms and conditions, and goes into detail about the consequences of failing to repay your loan.

 Final Loan Disclosure – Confirms the rate, the amount of the loan and the end cost of the loan.
 Additionally, the repayment schedule is outlined in the Final Disclosure and provides an estimate of what monthly payments will be once in repayment.